jayliu50/greeting-card-email-html/README.md

-# Thank-you note HTML email generator #
+# Greeting Card HTML Email Generator #

+This project might interest you if

-If everyone you care about uses email, and you hope and hypothesize that more and more people are okay with receiving a thank-you note through email, and you think you could style an email better than the styles your email client provides, then this template project could be for you.
+1. You hope and hypothesize that more and more **people are okay** with receiving a greeting card through email.
+2. You want to add a degree of **personalization and style** to your emails without going through some other (branded) service.
+3. You want to **style an email** beyond what your email client or service allows by default.
+4. You are okay with **tinkering** with a tiny bit of Sass CSS, and running some commands in the terminal/command line.

 This project is based on [Foundation for Emails](http://foundation.zurb.com/emails), a framework for creating responsive HTML devices that work in any email client.
 It has a Gulp-powered build system with these features: